jpdeleon/sine-wave-interference/README.md

 # sine-wave-interference
-frontend development using pyscript ([Source](https://realpython.com/pyscript-python-in-browser/#interfacing-with-the-web-browser-from-python)
+Frontend development using pyscript, python, and javascript in the browser, based on this [tutorial](https://realpython.com/pyscript-python-in-browser/#interfacing-with-the-web-browser-from-python).

 ## Output
 * https://jpdeleon.github.io/sine-wave-interference/